 Ayesha has a BA in Economics from Harvard University, an MS in Operations Research from Columbia University and is completing her PhD on smart city infrastructures at the London School of Economics.

-She is the Founder of 21C GIRLS, a charity that delivers free coding classes to girls in Singapore.
+She is the Founder of 21C GIRLS, a charity that delivers free coding classes to girls.
+She lives in Singapore and Berlin.

 The lack of women in tech has been a talking point for several years now, but some people are beginning to realize that the long-term solution lies in changing cultural attitudes entirely.
 And nowhere are these attitudes more prevalent than in Asia – where boys have been traditionally encouraged to pursue STEM subjects by their families, in many cases at the expense of their sisters.